MUSA-620-Spring-2017/MUSA-620-Week-9/README.md

 **1. For each Philly census tract, calculate the number of crimes that occurred there during each year, 2009 to 2016.**

-For this step, you have many options.
+For this step, you have several options.
 - You can use QGIS, ArcGis, or PostGIS to join the accident count directly to the Philly-tracts shapefile using a spatial join.
 - Alternatively, you can follow the process we used in [step 2 of the accidents assignment](https://github.com/MUSA-620-Fall-2017/MUSA-620-Week-6), using a spatial join to match each crime to a Census tract.
 In this case, the crime data and the Census tract shapefile can be loaded separately into R, and connected using a left join, as we did in the [ggplot example](https://github.com/MUSA-620-Fall-2017/MUSA-620-Week-9/blob/master/ggplot2-map.R) in class.
 - Regardless of the method you choose, you are welcome to use BigQuery to make the crime data more compact and easier to work with, as we did with the NYC taxi data.

-**2. Visualize the crime as an animated choropleth** You may create this map using either ggplot2 or D3.
+**2. Visualize the crime as an animated choropleth**

+You may use ggplot2 or D3 to create the map.
 Design considerations are up to you and will be factored into the grade.
 The objective is clear presentation of the spatiotemporal crime trends.
 A nice looking map is a plus, but it is not the goal.

 Added features (legend, compass, title, labels, dropshadow, etc) are encouraged where appropriate, but remember that more is not necessarily better.